Sergio Cotta: Academic career

 He started his career at the University of Turin as assistant to Norberto Bobbio.
 He was promoted to ordinary professor, going on to teach at the University of Perugia, University of Trieste, University of Trento, University of Florence and finally in Rome.
 He was one of the promoters of the Faculty of Law of the D'Annunzio University in Teramo, where he taught philosophy of law.
-He held a position at the Sapienza University of Rome from 1966 to 1990, becoming the Chair of philosophy of law and, for some years, was also the director of the homonymous Institute Giorgio Del Vecchio.
+He held a position at the Sapienza University of Rome from 1966 to 1990, becoming the Chair of the philosophy of law and, for some years, was also the director of the homonymous Institute Giorgio Del Vecchio.
 Retiring in 1995, he became a professor emeritus.

 He was a corresponding member of the Turin Academy of Sciences (from 1965) and the 1995 national member of the Accademia dei Lincei.
-He was a corresponding member of the Institut de France and the Académie des Sciences Morales et Politiques, and a member of the Buenos Aires Academy of Sciences.
+He was a corresponding member of the Institut de France and the Académie des Sciences Morales et Politiques, and a member of the National Academy of Sciences of Argentina.
 He was twice president of the Sorbonne International Center of Applied Political Philosophy (Institut international de philosophie politique).

 He held the position of President of the Union of Italian Catholic Jurists and of the International Union of Catholic Jurists.
 He was among the members of the Promoter Committee of the 1974 Referendum of the Divorce Act.

 His students included Francesco D'Agostino, Bruno Montanari, Gaetano Carcaterra, Bruno Romano, Domenico Fisichella and the singer Antonello Venditti.